AnyLogic

 Cycles between occurrences

-[Visible if the Defined by parameter is set to Triggers]
+[Visible if Defined by: Triggers]

 The number of times this resource must be seized between the assignments of this task.
 If the resource work was interrupted after it had been seized but then resumed once again, this is counted as two cycles.
-If the field is left empty, this type of trigger will not be applied.
+If the edit box is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit